 Model Airplane News has devoted many articles and columns to the improving of static scores in scale competition.
-This score however, only represents 50 percent of your total, and taking the time to improve your model’s documentation material between events can definitely help you maximize overall score.
+This score however, represents only 50 percent of your total, and taking the time to improve your model’s documentation material between events can definitely help you maximize overall score.
 But for this article, let’s talk about improving your flight scores and how to help both the pilot and the flight judges do their jobs correctly.

 When you fly your model at a scale event, you will be faced with variable conditions, including: